keverw/range_check/readme.md

 # Range Check #
-This is a simple module for to vaildate IP, check version, check if within range.
+This is a simple module to vaildate IP address, check ip address version, check if ip is within a range.

 ## Setup ##

-later
+To set up Range Check on your Node.js server use npm.

+    npm install range_check

 ##Check if IP is vaild##